20 Of The Best Indonesian Foods To Try Today!

 #1 Kerak Telor

 Kerak Telor is a very popular Indonesian street food that has its roots in the Betawi culture of Java.
-It is essentially an omelette made by first grilling shallots together with sticky rice that was mixed with eggs.
+It is essentially an omelette made by first grilling shallots and sticky rice mixed with eggs.
 The cook will then add a meat of choice along with shredded coconuts, before finally simmering the dish on top of burning coal.
 With a crunchy texture and crisp flavours, it is especially loved by children although it is often enjoyed spicy.

 #2 Soto